spagettikod/enpeeem/README.md

   -progress
         show progress where applicable
   -proxystash
-        proxy and download to storage if file is not available at storage path -registry string
+        run in proxy mode to proxy and download tarballs if not available locally -registry string
         remote npm registry to use when the flag proxystash is set (default "https://registry.npmjs.org") -verbose